 You want your marathon training plan to set you up for success and teach your body to use fat more efficiently at race pace.

 You want to train at higher intensities for longer periods of time as you build your fitness.

-What this means is running at speeds where fat metabolism is at it’s highest.
+What this means is running at speeds where fat metabolism is at its highest.

-‘Anearobic’ means ‘without oxygen’.
-It is the point at which your body is not producing the proper amount of oxygen to the working muscles.
+So, it is the point at which your body is not producing the proper amount of oxygen to the working muscles.

 There is simply not enough oxygen delivery for them to work properly and thus it begins to break down sugar and produce lactic acid.

 Better said, lactate will not be able to be converted back into energy needed to sustain the pace you were holding.

 How Many Miles a Week Should a Beginner Run a Marathon?

 I would recommend beginners running at least 40 miles a week.
 Of course, you need to start slow and gradually increased your mileage.
 I highly recommend investing in a heart rate monitor.
 I use the Garmin 245.
 It helps me to sustain the proper paces and at the correct intensities.

 Heart rate monitors will ensure that you are not over training.
 In addition, you will focus more of your attention on heart rate rather than splits.
 Remember, the fitter you get the faster your splits will be.